LukasL97/nextjs-server-actions-example/articleEN.md

 were introduced in Next.js 14 as a new method to send data to the server.
 They are asynchronous functions, which can be used in server components, within server-side forms, as well as in client-side components.
-While a Server Action appears as normal function applications in the code, it is interpreted as POST requests to the server by Next.js.
+While the invocation of a Server Action appears as normal function call in the code, it is interpreted as POST requests to the server by Next.js.

 In this blog post, I demonstrate by simple examples how Server Actions can be used and what we have to consider when using them.